Wroxham and Hoveton Good Neighbour Scheme– General Privacy Notice

 Our basis for processing your data

-Operation Good Neighbour provides a safety net for those in isolation who have no other means of support in the Wroxham and Hoveton areas during the Corona virus crisis to do this we need to process certain pieces of personal information.
+Wroxham and Hoveton Good Neighbour Scheme provides a safety net for those in isolation who have no other means of support in the Wroxham and Hoveton area, to do this we need to process certain pieces of personal information.